 Lecturer in Artificial Intelligence

-As part of its strategic development, the Department of Informatics is seeking applications from candidates for the position of Lecturer in Artificial Intelligence, starting in December 2020, or as soon as possible thereafter.
+The Department of Informatics is seeking applications from candidates for the position of Lecturer in Artificial Intelligence, starting Summer 2023, or as soon as possible thereafter.

 The successful applicant for this post will undertake research and teaching in the area of Artificial Intelligence.
-They will be assigned to teach on the Department's MSc in Artificial Intelligence, may also be required to teach on other postgraduate or undergraduate degree programmes offered by the Department of Informatics, and will be expected to supervise both undergraduate and postgraduate projects.
+They will be assigned to teach on the postgraduate and undergraduate degree programmes offered by the Department of Informatics, and will be expected to supervise both undergraduate and postgraduate projects.

-The successful candidate will be given the opportunity to join the Distributed Artificial Intelligence (DAI) group or Reasoning and Planning (RAP) group, will be expected to contribute to the Trusted Autonomous Systems Hub, will have the opportunity to strengthen the activity of the departmental Machine Learning theme (see https://www.kcl.ac.uk/nms/depts/informatics/research/machine-learning/machine-learning.aspx), and contribute to the Centre for Doctoral Training in Safe and Trusted Artificial Intelligence.
-Research collaboration across research groups, with departmental hubs and with other Departments in the Faculty and across the College is strongly encouraged.
+The successful candidate will be given the opportunity to join the Distributed Artificial Intelligence (DAI) group or Reasoning and Planning (RAP) group, will be able to participate in one of the departmental hubs, such as the Trusted Autonomous Systems Hub, will be able to contribute to the Centre for Doctoral Training in Safe and Trusted Artificial Intelligence, and will benefit from the activities of the new King’s Institute for AI.
+Research collaboration across research groups, departmental hubs and with other Departments in the Faculty and across the College is strongly encouraged.

 Applicants must have a PhD in a relevant area, an excellent publication record, and the ability to attract research funding.
 It is essential that applicants have the enthusiasm and commitment required to contribute to the further development of the research standing of the Department of Informatics, and to make a full contribution to teaching and administrative activities.